Preparing for Volunteering

 Some projects may offer volunteer housing at a subsidised price or they will recommend to you accommodation previous volunteers have stayed at.
 Depending on the project, there may be special conditions for long-term volunteers (1+ month).
 We suggest you do not book accommodation before you know which project you will be supporting.

 To ensure the process runs smoothly, you will be expected to stay in regular communication with indigo and the project we match you with.
-This includes letting us know whether you have decided to come volunteer or not, and if we matched you with more than one project, which project you will volunteer with.
-Please find out more about behavioural expectations under ‘Volunteer Guidance’.
+This includes letting us know whether you have decided to volunteer or not, and if we matched you with more than one project, which project you will volunteer with.

 Welfare and tips on looking after yourself

 When volunteering it’s important to take care of your own health and well-being.
 You may be affected by what you experience during your volunteering placement.
 It is important to pay extra attention to your own well-being, meaning you’re physically and mentally fit to help others.
-We suggest you read the following two page sheet to help you before you go to prepare for your volunteer placement > view here
+We will provide you with information and services to access once you apply.

 General destination information